A Mostly Typical Saturday In Washington, D.C.: Political Rallies — Plus Juggalos

 Around the same time and several blocks away near the White House, was a separate rally to "Protect American Democracy," which organizers say was meant to tell the president to take a tougher stance against Russian interference in American elections.

-The rally garnering the most attention was "Juggalo March," an assembly set near the Lincoln Memorial of so-called Juggalos, fans of the horrorcore rap duo Insane Clown Posse who often wear face paint, tattoos and other symbols worn by the band's members.
+The rally garnering the most attention was "Juggalo March," an assembly set near the Lincoln Memorial of so-called Juggalos, fans of the horror-core rap duo Insane Clown Posse and often adorned in face paint, tattoos and other symbols similar to those of group.
 The march was described on its website as "a collective statement from the Juggalo Family to the world about what we are and what we are not."

-ICP was founded in 1989 and, despite disdain from many in response the group's crude and sometimes violent lyrics, developed a considerable and dedicated following of Juggalos.
-(The term derives from a 1992 ICP song, as NPR's Tanya Ballard Brown reported.)
+Insane Clown Posse was founded in 1989, and despite criticism of the group's crude and sometimes violent lyrics, it developed a considerable and dedicated following of Juggalos.
+(The term derives from a 1992 Insane Clown Posse song, as NPR's Tanya Ballard Brown reported.)

-In a 2011 report, the FBI classified Juggalos as a "loosely-organized hybrid gang" following violent incidents allegedly committed by fans of ICP.
-Juggalos, in tandem with the ACLU, sued the government in 2014, claiming Juggalos' "constitutional rights to expression and association were violated" by the FBI's classification.
-The case was first dismissed then later reinstated.
+In a 2011 report, the FBI classified Juggalos as a "loosely organized hybrid gang" following violent incidents allegedly committed by fans of group.
+Juggalos, in tandem with the American Civil Liberties Union, sued the government in 2014, claiming Juggalos' "constitutional rights to expression and association were violated" by the FBI's classification.
+The case was dismissed but then later reinstated.

 The Juggalos say the gang label has, through unfair discrimination, made it difficult to live a normal life for many of their members, some of whom were scheduled to speak on stage in Washington on Saturday as part of the effort to express their anger to the FBI.